conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

   vcluster: vc-B
   name: admin
 spec:
-  allowLocalToken: true
+  type: LOCAL
 ````
 **GatewayServiceAccount checks:**
-- `spec.allowLocalToken` when true, grants access to `/gateway/v2/tokens` endpoint to generate a password for this Service Account
+- `spec.type` when `LOCAL`, grants access to `/gateway/v2/tokens` endpoint to generate a password for this Service Account

 **GatewayServiceAccount side effects:**
-- Switching `spec.allowLocalToken` from `true` to `false` does not invalidate previously emitted tokens (they will keep on working for their TTL)
+- Switching `spec.type` from `LOCAL` to `EXTERNAL` does not invalidate previously emitted tokens (they will keep on working for their TTL)

 ## GatewayGroup